-HACKENSACK, N.J., January 17th, 2017 – With 27 existing cancer care delivery locations throughout New Jersey, Maryland and Washington, D.C., Regional Cancer Care Associates, or RCCA, started 2017 by adding six Connecticut-based cancer specialists to the network.
-RCCA’s northward expansion to Connecticut is keeping in line with the network’s mission to give patients access to comprehensive, patient-centric treatment in their own communities.
+HACKENSACK, N.J., January 17, 2017 – With more than 20 existing cancer care delivery locations throughout New Jersey, Maryland and Washington, D.C., Regional Cancer Care Associates, or RCCA, started 2017 by adding six Connecticut-based cancer specialists to the network.
+RCCA’s northward expansion to Connecticut is in keeping with the network’s mission of providing patients with access to comprehensive, patient-centric treatment in their own communities.

 Terrill Jordan, President and CEO of RCCA, said, “We are honored that some of the most highly regarded oncologists and hematologists practicing in Connecticut have chosen to join RCCA due to our shared commitment to community-based care, maintaining an unwavering focus on the patient, and the primacy of the physician in clinical decision-making.”
 Mr. Jordan added, “In an increasingly complex healthcare environment marked by both unparalleled opportunities to help cancer patients and unprecedented operational and financial challenges for physicians, RCCA exists to help both patient and physician thrive.”

-Chairperson of the Board of RCCA and practicing medical oncologist, Edward J. Licitra, said, “In October 2015, RCCA expanded from its New Jersey base to Maryland and Washington, DC, marking one of the first instances of a fully unified cancer care organization expanding across state lines.
-We are proud and excited to be following that successful endeavor with the establishment of this new division in Connecticut.
-RCCA long has been recognized for providing innovative care, including by the Centers for Medicare and Medicaid Services’ recent selection of our network to participate in its Oncology Care Model, a new payment and care-delivery model designed to improve the effectiveness and efficiency of specialty care for patients undergoing chemotherapy.
-We look forward to working with our Connecticut-based colleagues to further extend that record of outstanding patient care delivered in the community setting.”
+Mr. Jordan noted that in October 2015, RCCA expanded from New Jersey to Maryland and Washington, DC, which represented one of the first instances of a fully unified cancer care organization expanding across state lines.
+He added, “RCCA’s track record of providing innovative care is well known, and was recognized by the Centers for Medicare and Medicaid Services’ recent decision to have RCCA participate in the Oncology Care Model, a new care-delivery and reimbursement model formulated to enhance the efficiency and effectiveness of care for people receiving chemotherapy.
+All of us at RCCA look forward to collaborating with our new Connecticut-based colleagues in further extending that record of excellent patient care provided in the community setting.”

 One of the Connecticut-based cancer specialists joining RCCA, Michael A. Reale, MD, PhD, said, “At a time when the evolution of healthcare delivery in the US necessitates that physicians affiliate with larger entities, it was important to me to join a physician-owned and –operated network that reflected my own philosophy of providing comprehensive, compassionate, and personalized care in a setting that supports a strong physician-patient relationship.”
 Dr. Reale went on to say, “Additionally, my colleagues and I are involved in a number of clinical research projects, and RCCA’s extensive clinical trials program will enable us to continue that vital work and to offer our patients access to a variety of studies and cutting-edge therapies.”